nghttp2/nghttp2/doc/nghttpx.1.rst

     address  which  belongs  to  the  same  group  specifies "group-weight",   its    weight   is   used.
-If   no "group-weight"  is  specified  for  all  addresses,  the weight of a group becomes 1.
+If   no "group-weight"  is  specified  for  all  addresses,  the weight of a group becomes 1.  "group" and "group-weight" are ignored if session affinity is enabled.

     "weight=<N>"  parameter  specifies  the  weight  of  the backend  address  inside  a  group  which  this  address